Shipyards and Offshore

 Varying welding tasks require flexible torch solutions.
 Frequent position changes and welding in forced positions require lightweight, robust and mobile torches.
 Rotatable and rapidly replaceable torch necks with different lengths and bending angles simplify work in places that are difficult to access.
 In addition, a spare neck is always operational and the time-consuming gear for the tool crib does not apply.
 This boosts the productivity.
 In order to bridge long distances, flexible and lightweight cable assemblies with push-pull torches are suitable, which have an additional wire feeding unit in the handle.
 In the case of repair welding, a torch suitable for the welding task must be selected.

-A tried-and-tested solution in shipbuilding is the air-cooled, modularly configured torch series ABIMG AT.
-The MIG guns combine high efficiency and performance with excellent ergonomics and flexibility.
-In addition, ABICOR BINZEL offers special solutions in, for example, aluminum welding in yacht construction, welding of non-magnetic materials, welding of liquid tanks, in container or crane construction.
-In the offshore and shipbuilding department, more and more partially mechanized and fully automated welding processes are increasingly being used.
+A tried-and-tested solution in shipbuilding is the air-cooled, modularly configured torch series ABIMG® A T LW.
+The MIG/MAG torches combine high efficiency and performance with excellent ergonomics and flexibility.
+In addition, ABICOR BINZEL offers special solutions in, for example, aluminium welding in yacht construction, welding of non-magnetic materials, welding of liquid tanks, in container or crane construction.
+In the offshore and shipbuilding department, more and more partially mechanised and fully automated welding processes are increasingly being used.

 The specialist for offshore constructions and platforms